-To interpret and preserve the artistic heritage of Washington, D.C., the ‘Uptown Interview’ transcribes candid conversations with artists, curators, amplifiers, and personalities of the District’s creative ecosystem.
+To interpret and preserve the artistic heritage of Washington, D.C., the ‘Uptown Interview’ transcribes candid conversations with the artists, curators, personalities and amplifiers of the District’s creative ecosystem.

 Times have changed, however, and a recent show at Songbyrd Music Cafe in Adams Morgan with ascending Houston rapper Maxo Kream is a prime indicator.
 “I tore the roof off that bitch,” he said acknowledging the home field advantage.
 “This is my fuckin’ city!”